zxexz/VCF-2-FHIR/README.md

 **Step 1**- Setting up your system
-- Download and install Python from [here](https://www.python.org/downloads/)
+- Download and install Python from [here.](https://www.python.org/downloads/)
-- Download zip file of the project from the download button of the git repository
+- Download zip file of the project from the download button of the git repository.
-- Extract zip in your local machine
+- Extract zip in your local machine.
 - Open the extracted folder (you should see all the files/folders ex: `translator`, `app.py`, `requirements.txt`, etc.)
-- Create & Activate Python virtual environment
+- Create & Activate Python virtual environment.
-  - For Windows system, open cmd & enter following commands:
+  - For `Windows`, open CMD & enter following commands:
     ```sh
     pip install virtualenv
     virtualenv env
     env\Scripts\activate
     ```
-  - For Ubuntu system, open termianl & enter following commands:
+  - For `Ubuntu`, open termianl & enter following commands:
     ```sh
     sudo apt-get install python-pip
     pip install virtualenv